boazbk/tcs/lec_26_quantum_computing.md

-[^CHSH]: This form of Bell's game was shown by [Clauser, Horne, Shimony, and Holt](https://en.wikipedia.org/wiki/CHSH_inequality).
-(I think)
+[^CHSH]: This form of Bell's game was shown by [Clauser, Horne, Shimony, and Holt](https://goo.gl/wvJGZU).

-An amazing [experimentally verified](http://arxiv.org/abs/1508.05949) fact is that quantum mechanics allows for telepathy.[^telepathy]
+An amazing [experimentally verified](http://arxiv.org/abs/1508.05949) fact is that quantum mechanics allows for "telepathy".[^telepathy]
-Specifically, it has been shown that using the weirdness of quantum mechanics, there is in fact a strategy for Alice and Bob to succeed in this game with probability at least $0.8$ (see [bellstrategy](){.ref}).
+Specifically, it has been shown that using the weirdness of quantum mechanics, there is in fact a strategy for Alice and Bob to succeed in this game with probability larger than $3/4$  (in fact, they can succeed with probability about $0.85$, see [bellstrategy](){.ref}).

 [^telepathy]: More accurately, one either has to give up on a "billiard ball type" theory of the universe or believe in telepathy (believe it or not, some scientists went for the [latter option](https://en.wikipedia.org/wiki/Superdeterminism)).